Book a connection call

 I suggest that the M&E manager maintain technical M&E tasks such as:

-Tasks like the following can then be repartitioned to other members of the project team:
+Tasks like the following can then be repartitioned to other members of the program team:

 And there are many other possibilities.